slgobinath/SafeEyes/README.md

 Install SafeEyes via [AUR](https://aur.archlinux.org/packages/safeeyes/).
 Credits to [Yamakaky](https://github.com/Yamakaky)

 ### Other Linux:

-Manual installation is not tested in any systems.
-I will update this page as soon as I have tested in any other Linux distributions.

 1: Install the dependencies:

    * Arch: `hicolor-icon-theme`, `libappindicator-gtk3`, `xorg-xprop`, `python2-xlib`, `python2-gobject`, `python2-dbus`, `python2-babel`, `xprintidle` and `mpg123`